scloud19/SECipedia/Ethical Hacking/hacking_web_apps:servers.md

 DNS Registery
   If you hack this, you can reroute traffic

+Error logs
+  If you can access them, search for server variables

+  Additionally, look for "cookie" as you can utilize this for session hijacking.
+    Potentially do google search for common cookie strings "HTTP_COOKIE", etc. to find error logs and other items.

 Insecure Webserver Configs
+  Only give information in the response headers that's absolutely necessary.
+    Don't reveal the "server" header, etc.
+  Make sure that there isn't ANY backups that are being stored on the website itself

+  Werkzeug
+    shodan.io
+      search for wekzeug

+    Python debugging library for HTTP connections

+    It can allow code to be executed from within the browser

+    Sometimes this isn't DISABLED in prod

+  domain.com/elmah
+    Very popular ASP.NET error logging module.
+Can sometimes get to through this URL Ex Google Search: inurl:elmah.axd filetype:axd "Error log for" "Error log for" comes in the elmah error log file

   If error messages are on
     Error based SQL injection